About the IESE Full-Time MiM

-Yes, two recommendation letters are required.
-We recommend that one of your letters is from your current employer and the other can be from a former employer or client.
-Both letters should reflect your capacities in the work environment.
+Yes, one recommendation letter is required.
+We recommend that the letter be from your current employer if applicable.
+The letter should reflect your capacities in the work environment.
 Recommendations from extra-curricular activities such as Volunteer Organizations can also be considered.

-Please submit your recommendation letters through the on-line application system.
-Recommendation letters can be submitted in Spanish and/or English.
+Please submit your recommendation letter through the on-line application system.
+The Recommendation letter can be submitted in Spanish and/or English.

 If your recommenders are not able to submit your recommendation letter through the on-line application system please let us know at email@example.com